Employer Study: Off-Boarding Metrics

 We’d Like Your Point of View

-This is the final survey in the survey series that Mullin International, a leading Outplacement firm, and Hunt Scanlon, a leading provider of strategic HR information, are conducting.
+This is the final survey in the series that Mullin International, a leading Outplacement firm, and Hunt Scanlon Media, a leading provider of strategic HR information, are conducting.
 Our objective is to understand the influence that exiting employees can have on a company’s brand, how off-boarding affects brand image, and what companies can do to turn former employees into brand ambassadors and advocates.

-Our survey data also revealed that companies’ investments in off-boarding have been creeping up slowly, and that more companies are expanding than contracting in the use of severance and outplacement services.
+Our survey data also revealed that companies’ investments in off-boarding have been creeping up slowly and that more companies are expanding rather than contracting in the use of severance and outplacement services.

 Thank you – The Mullin International/Hunt Scanlon Research Team.